LAAC-LSCP/ChildProject/docs/templates/FORMATTING.md

 # Datasets structure

+ChildRecordsData assumes your data is structured in a specific way before it is imported.
+This structure is necessary to check, for instance, that there are no unreferenced files, and no referenced files that are actually missing.
+The data curator therefore needs to organize their data in a specific way (respecting the dataset tree, with all specified metadata files, and all specified columns within the metadata files) before their data can be imported.

-Datasets must pass the [the validation routine](https://laac-lscp.github.io/ChildRecordsData/#validate-raw-data) with no error and as few warnings as possible before submission.
+To be imported, datasets must pass the [the validation routine](https://laac-lscp.github.io/ChildRecordsData/#validate-raw-data) with no error.
+We also recommend you pay attention to the warnings, and try to sort as many of those out as possible before submission.

 ## Dataset tree

-All datasets should have this structure :
+All datasets should have this structure before import (so you need to organize your files into this structure):

 ```
 project